lineartimer/WebAppStarterPack/doc/notes.md

 - If no cookies are used by a website, a cookie consent form might not be needed.
 But a GDPR-compliant privacy policy is still a must
 - A good (and free) favicon generator: favicon.io/favicon-generator
 - On the Application tab of the browser's Developer Tools, the cookies and the content of the local storage can be checked
+- On the Network tab of the browser's Developer Tools, all the http communication between the frontend and the backend can be checked

 ## HTML